-(n) Recent accounting pronouncements
+(p) Future accounting standards

-Certain pronouncements were issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") but not yet effective as at December 31, 2012.
+Certain pronouncements were issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") but not yet effective as at December 31, 2013.
 The Company intends to adopt these standards and interpretations when they become effective.
 The Company does not expect these standards to have an impact on its consolidated financial statements.
 Pronouncements that are not applicable to the Company have been excluded from those described below.